leviathanbadger/cc-web-components/PROJECT-PLAN.md

 ## Project Overview and Goals

-The CC Web Components project aims to recreate and extend some of the intuitive UI controls found in Adobe Creative Cloud applications, as reusable web components running in the browser via WebAssembly (WASM) and Rust.
+The CC Web Components project aims to recreate and extend some of the intuitive UI controls found in Adobe Creative Cloud applications.
 In Adobe CC, many controls allow fluid, interactive adjustments that traditional HTML inputs don’t easily support.
 For example, instead of typing numbers into a text field repeatedly, Adobe UIs often let the user drag left/right on a numeric value to continuously adjust it and see live feedback.
 The README’s first screenshot (a Continuous Number Input example) demonstrates this